octaborg/mina-data-layer/README.md

 Project: Creates a Data Acess Layer for expanding the off chain storage for Mina using IPFS with FileCoin.

 ## How to setup the zkApp?
-1. clone the following repo and build.
+1. Clone the following repo and build.
 ```
 cd ../../
 git clone git@github.com:octaborg/mina-data-layer.git